Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: Background and Preliminaries

-This form of an expectation considers an escort distribution {$ p_q(x) = \frac{p(x)^q}{\int_{\mathbb{R}}p(x)^q\:\mathrm{d}x}\; $} , and has been shown to be compatible with the foundations of nonextensive statistics~\citep{Tsallis_1998_jour_PhysicaA}. \citet{Prato_1999_jour_PhyRevE} maximized Tsallis entropy under the constraints, {$\langle{x}\rangle_q = \mu_q$} and {$\langle{(x-\mu)^2}\rangle_q = \beta_q^2$}, which are known as $q$-mean and $q$-variance, respectively.
+which are known as $q$-mean and $q$-variance, respectively.
 These are generalizations of standard first and second moments, and tend to the usual mean and variance, respectively, as {$q\to1$}.
-This results in the $q$-Gaussian distribution\footnote{ The notation $G_{q,\beta_q}$ is used to maintain consistency with smoothed functional notations, which is used in Section~\ref{qGrad}.} that has the form
+The Tsallis entropy maximizer under the above constraints~\eqref{q-expect-defn} is the univariate $q$-Gaussian distribution that has the form